-Sep 3 Labour Day (University offices closed) Sep 3, 4 New Student Orientation (Open to all students).
-Sep 4 Orientation meeting and classes for Professional Semester I students in the Faculty of Education.
-Sep 5 First day of classes for the Fall term.
-Sep 5 Orientation meeting for students registered in Education 2500.
-Sep II Last day for course add/drop and registration for the Fall term, including Independent Study and Undergraduate Thesis courses.
-Sep 12 First day for submission of Credit/Non-Credit course designations.
-Sep 12, 13 Registration for Audit Students.
+Sep 2 Labour Day (University offices closed) Sep 2, 3 New Graduate Student Orientation (Open to all students).
+Sep 4 First day of Fall term (classes begin).
+Sep 6 Deadline for Withdrawal of Application for Graduation for Fall Convocation.
+Sep 10 Last day for course add/drop and registration for the Fall term.
+Sep II First day for submission of Credit/Non-Credit course designations.
+Sep 11, 12 Registration for Audit Students.
 Sep 24 Last day for cancellation of course registration (extended drop) for the Fall term.
 After this date, students are assessed full fees.